Sriganeshkavali/Python_Tkinter/README.md

 1. Features an automated countdown mechanism for work and break sessions.

 2. Includes dynamic UI updates and state management for user control.

+## Miles to KM
+* A basic Tkinter GUI project to convert Miles to KM